bauer-alex/APCtools/paper/paper.md

 (usually cohort) on its diagonal.
 Such tensor product surfaces can also be estimated while accounting for further covariates in the regression model.

-Several alternative packages for the statistical software R exist that tackle this problem.
+Several alternative packages for APC analysis exist for the statistical software R.
 Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and robustness when compared to nonlinear regression approaches.